-The Tuna Protection Alliance (TUPA) is an initiative driven by canned tuna market players who recognise that retailers, producers and fleets must work together to quickly adopt better fishing practices and management to restore balance and safeguard resources for future generations.
+TUPA is a precompetitive initiative driven by canned tuna market players working together to adopt better fishing practices and management to restore balance and safeguard resources for future generations.

 Launched in September 2018, TUPA focuses on skipjack (Katsuwonus pelamis), yellowfin (Tunnus albacares), bigeye (Thunnus obesus) and albacore tuna (Thunnus alalunga), which account for the majority of tuna stocks.
 The members share the same commitment and also work to build cohesion with all stakeholders in the sector.

-The group works to implement progressive change while taking into account socio-economic, environmental and scientific recommendations.
+The group works to implement progressive change while considering socio-economic, environmental, and scientific recommendations.

-TUPA members (as shown above) are joined by Earthworm France as coordinator, and a number of organisations who contribute their valuable expertise of the tuna industry.
-Contributors currently are the FIAC (Federation of Preserved Food Industries), Orthongel (French organisation of frozen tuna producers), the IPNLF (International Pole & Line Foundation), and the ISSF (International Seafood Sustainability Foundation).
-Their role is to provide a critical views of the group's orientations and actions.
-Therefore, these organisations can advise, make suggestions and challenge the group's strategy.
+Earthworm France joins TUPA members as coordinators and a number of organisations who contribute their valuable expertise to the tuna industry.
+Contributors currently are WWF France, the MSC France (Marine Stewardship Council), the FIAC (Federation of Preserved Food Industries), Orthongel (French Organisation of frozen tuna producers), the GTA (Global Tuna Alliance), and the IPNLF (International Pole & Line Foundation).
+They provide a critical view of the group's orientations and actions.
+Therefore, these organisations can advise, suggest, and challenge the group's strategy.

-At launch in September 2018, the Tuna Protection Alliance's ambition was organised around two major axes:
+Since its launch in September 2018, the Tuna Protection Alliance's ambition has been organised around three major axes:

-Before entering the Tuna Protection Alliance, all companies must share the group’s values.
+Before entering the Tuna Protection Alliance, all companies must sign the charter and share the group’s values.
 These values are transcribed in a document entitled ‘Manifesto for a more sustainable tuna sector’.
 This manifesto reflects the common ambition of the group: by 2025, to offer responsible tuna for sale.